 What should I tell workmates?

-It is probably wise to give workmates a simple explanation about diabetes so that they learn more about diabetes and understand what is happening to you if you suddenly need to eat or inject insulin.
-It would be wise to make sure one or two key people know what to do in the event of you having hypoglycaemia.
+It is probably wise to give workmates a simple explanation about diabetes to enable them to learn more about diabetes and understand what is happening to you if you suddenly need to eat or inject insulin.
+It would be wise to make sure one or two key people know what to do in the event of you experiencing hypoglycaemia.
 This however is your personal choice.

 For more information on diabetes and sick days contact the Australian Diabetes Education Association on (02) 6287 4822 to obtain copies of the following: